Garlinge Primary School and Nursery, Westfield Road, Margate, Kent, CT9 5PA

 Punctuation and grammar are taught regularly within class and where possible taught in a context.
 These skills allow for children to write accurately and using standard English.
 Children are provided with a wide range of opportunities to write in a variety of genres for a purpose and different audiences.

 Spelling is taught throughout the school.
-Foundation Stage and Key Stage 1 tend to do this as part of their daily phonics sessions and years 2 to year 6 follow the No Nonsense Spelling scheme.
+Foundation Stage and Key Stage 1 to do this as part of their daily phonics sessions and years 2 to year 6 follow the Spelling Shed scheme.
 The programme is easy to use, flexible and comprehensive, providing sufficient guidance to implement an effective spelling teaching programme.
-The programme of study consists of termly overviews, breaking down the requirements of the National Curriculum into strands with individual lesson plans and resources.
+The programme of study consists of termly overviews, breaking down the requirements of the National Curriculum into strands with individual lesson plans and resources teaching the full list of spelling rules required to become a comprehensive speller.
+Please ask your child’s class teacher for their individual log-in to access the online games.

 From year 2 onwards, the school encourages children to develop a cursive script for handwriting and the skills for developing this are taught and promoted in the classroom.
 In Early Years and KS1, we look at the movements needed to create the correct letter formation in line with our synthetic phonics programme, Little Wandle Letters and Sounds Revised.
 Handwriting skills are practised regularly in every classrooms with the aim to promote fluency and legibility.